Measures of Dispersion

 The table shown below is a numerical summary of the measures of central tendency and dispersion for the data set shown at the top of the page.

-The ratio of the standard deviation to the mean.
+The coefficient of variation is the ratio of the standard deviation to the mean.
 This value is expressed as a percentage and helps to determine comparing variability when mean is also known.

 For example: